kentliau/alphalab/teacher-instructions.md

 ---

 ## Hardware
-You just need either one, mix of two will make the job easier.
+You just need either one, mix of two will make the job easier

 - iPad
 - PC/Mac